RobinSchfr/Lightning-control-for-Nanoleaf/README.md

 3. Install all dependencies

-	Use `pip3` when you are using mac os
+	- Use `pip3` when you are using mac os
 	```bash
 	pip install -r requirements.txt
 	```

 ### II.
 Usage
 1. Launch the app

-	Use `python3` when you are using mac os
+	- Use `python3` when you are using mac os
+	- Make sure that you are in the project directory (change directory with `cd <dir>`)
+    - The client which runs the app has to be in the same network as the Nanoleafs
 	```bash
 	python src/main.py
 	```

 	The app is now available through http://127.0.0.1:8080/ in your browser.

-On startup you have to press `F5` once.

 2. Device setup

 	Go to `Settings` > `System settings` > `Developer options`
-	1. Press `Get IP from device`
+	1. Click `Get IP from device`
-	2. Press `Create token`
+	2. Click `Create token`
-	3. Press `Connect`
+	3. Click `Connect`

-Now you are ready to go!
+#### Now you are ready to go!

 ## Compatibility
 The software especially the unit which creates the effects is only tested on *Nanoleaf Shapes*.